HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 light of the excitation wavelength, then detecting light of the emission wavelength, a fluorescence microscope can image the biological structures that the label is bound to.

+It's worth noting that optimising a fluorescence microscopy setup can be quite complex!
+For example, depending on the structure you want to image, it can be difficult to acquire labels that bind specifically and don't interfere with normal function and localisation.
+This requires multiple initial tests to verify where a label binds, as well as the appropriate conditions to use (like incubation time / temperature).
+In addition, if you want to image multiple fluorescent labels at the same time, then you have to ensure there is minimal overlap between their excitation/emission wavelengths.
+Labels must also be chosen to match the available lasers/filters on your microscope of choice - otherwise you will be unable to properly excite and collect emitted light from them.
+These considerations are true for all types of fluorescence microscope - including widefield and also confocal (that will be discussed below).

 ![The image above is a fluorescence microscopy image of some LLC-PK1 cells (ZEISS Microscopy, [CC BY 2.0](https://creativecommons.org/licenses/by/2.0),